-Typical machine-vision inspection systems can assess text completeness and accuracy, but they cannot measure accurate color or fine-grain detail.
+Typical machine-vision inspection systems can perform OCR and assess text completeness, but they cannot measure precise color or fine-grain detail.
 Spectrometers provide highly accurate color measurement, but only for one spot at a time and they cannot recognize or assess characters or symbols.
 These limitations mean manufacturers may have to use two or more different inspection systems, increasing cost and production time.

 With ACIS, users can now perform fast, automated measurement of text and symbol shape (inclusions and exclusions), dimensions, color, and contrast.
 ACIS helps manufacturers to ensure characters are legible and correctly formed, verify compliance with requirements for CE and other regulatory markings, ensure brand color and quality standards, and perform product text validation, while supporting part traceability (e.g., confirming serial numbers).
 Beyond quality control, the data ACIS captures as it detects small variations in markings can also be analyzed to identify trends and support process control.